Local VCN Peering Through an Upgraded DRG

 Prerequisite: Each administrator must have the CIDR block or specific subnets for the other VCN.

-2. Update the route table for each of those subnets to include a new rule that directs traffic destined for the other VCN's CIDR to your DRG:
+For VCN-B, decide which subnets in VCN-B need to communicate with VCN-A and update the route table for each of those subnets to include a new rule that directs traffic destined for the other VCN's CIDR to the DRG.
+Use the settings:

 • Target Type: Dynamic Routing Gateway.